motorin/tailbone/README.md

 Then renders all of the views defined in layout_config object

-**processRoutes**
+**processPartials**

-Parsed options.routes and assocciates each view with corresponding options.routes branch
+Parsed options.partials and assocciates each view with corresponding options.partials branch

 If view with needed index is not added to layout, it is created autamatically

-For all already defined and added views template options are set according to options.routes object
+For all already defined and added views template options are set according to options.partials object

 **addView(view)**